VinayakaHegade/e-commerce-auth/README.md

-# E-commerce User Interest Tracker with Auth
+# E-commerce User Interest Tracker with Custom Authentication

 This project is an e-commerce website that allows users to sign up, log in, and mark categories they are interested in.
 It features a paginated list of categories and uses Next.js with tRPC for type-safe API calls.